How can I ask for a change to my plan?

 There are 3 ways you can ask us for a change in your plan:

-You may decide to request to change to your plan if, for example:
+You may decide to ask for a change to your plan if, for example:

-• you have a change in your situation that is impacting your support needs
+• there has been a change in your situation that is impacting your support needs

 • you want to change how the funding is managed